AEStapleton/premium_followup/README.md

 # premium_followup
-subset of skosowsky premium_ready public trial data was rerun
+subset of skosowsky premium_ready public trial data was rerun, merged with farm labels, and fit with linear models to generate the pdf report